What is Tutor?¶

 Portability: Tutor makes it easy to move your platform from one server to another.
 Just zip-compress your Tutor project root, send it to another server and you’re done.

-There are also many features that are not included in the native install, such as a web user interface for remotely installing the platform, Kubernetes deployment, additional languages, etc. You’ll discover these differences as you explore Tutor :)
+There are also many features that are not included in the native installation, such as a web user interface for remotely installing the platform, Kubernetes deployment, additional languages, etc. You’ll discover these differences as you explore Tutor :)

 What’s the difference with the official devstack?¶